mimiframework/mimiframework.github.io/index.md

 ## Models using Mimi

 Several models already use the Mimi framework, including those linked below.
 A majority of these models are part of the Mimi registry as detailed in the Mimi Registry subsection of this website.
-This practice is explained further in the documentation section "Explanations: Models as Packages".
+Note also that even models not registerd in the Mimi registry may be constructed to operate as packages.
+These practices are explained further in the documentation section "Explanations: Models as Packages".

 * [MimiFUND.jl](https://github.com/fund-model/MimiFUND.jl)
 * [MimiDICE2010.jl](https://github.com/anthofflab/MimiDICE2010.jl)